toucansites/try-o-template/contents/posts/new-post/index.md

 ---
 type: post
 title: Add New Post
-description: This guide will walk you through how to add new post
+description: This guide will walk you through how to add a new post.
 publication: 2025-01-16 00:00:00
 tags:
   - content